honghlin/honghlin.github.io/_pages/about.md

 # About Me

-I am an incoming PhD student at Computer Science Department, Carnegie Mellon University.
+I am a first-year PhD student at Computer Science Department, Carnegie Mellon University, where I am fortunate to be advised by Prof [David Woodruff](https://honghlin.github.io/).
 My research interests lie broadly in theoretical computer science, particularly:
 * Sublinear Algorithms(like Sketching and Sampling Algorithms, Property Testing and Dimensionality Reduction)
 * Algorithms for Massive Data
 * Learning-based/augmented Algorithms